autopear/CS166/README.md

 - In the tool bar, click the icon with a flash between 2 monitors
 - Use shortcut `Ctrl + P`

+To close the connection, simply close the PuTTY window.

 *Note*: In PuTTY, you can copy any text content by selecting the characters.
 You can paste by right clicking.

 #### Documentations